 A white gold wedding band inscribed with personal tributes to our love.
 That ring means so much to me.
 I kissed it every day.
 I would sometimes ask my wife to kiss it to “seal it.”
-I lost a lot of weight in an effort to get healthy when my first son was born.
-My ring no longer fit and I used to remove my ring when I went swimming or exercised.
+I lost a lot of weight to get healthy when my first son was born.
+My ring no longer fit, and I used to remove my ring when I went swimming or exercised.
 I would take it off if I sat in the sun as I was afraid I might sweat and it would slip.
 One afternoon, I was sitting in my backyard enjoying the day.
 I did what I always did: Put my book, water-bottle and my ring under my chair.

 I got on the phone and paced a bit around the yard.
 I went up to the deck and around and down the stairs.
 I also had moved my chair a few times to face the sun.
-After an hour had passed I decided to go inside.
+After an hour had passed, I decided to go inside.
 My ring had disappeared.

-We set up a date within days of my call and Mr. Wille arrived exactly when he said he would.
+We set up a date within days of my call, and Mr. Wille arrived exactly when he said he would.
 I walked him around my yard and through all my paces from that day and then returned to work at 9 AM.

 I was in a meeting with a colleague when a text came through at 11:20.

-I called Mr. Wille and sped home soon thereafter where he showed me the ring.
+I called Mr. Wille and sped home soon thereafter, where he showed me the ring.
 I was at a total loss for words.
 He showed me the spot where he found it.
 It was not far from where I had been sitting, but it was 2-3 inches underground.

 He also shared some old coins and various “treasures” he had found in my yard.
 I must say, I was too stunned to hear and too blissed-out to listen.
 I really could not believe that the ring had been returned to me.